sindrigils/weather-flask/README.md

 # Weather Flask

 This is a Flask web application that provides weather information for different cities.
-It utilizes weather data from a weather API and integrates with Google Maps for location-based services.
+Created during my first year in college, this project serves as a practical learning experience for understanding the fundamentals of Flask.
+It utilizes weather data from a weather API and integrates with Google Maps for location-based services

 # Installation